 - Various different trips to parks, hiking spots, river play days, dog friendly restaurants, play/social groups, etc.

-Pricing for the Basic Package:
+Pricing for the Basic Package begins at:

 Drop off & Pick Up pricing depends on location and availability and are arranged on an individual basis.

 Reactivity and other problem behaviors do not exclude a dog from our Day Training program however they are not included in our Basic Package and are subject to different pricing/availability.
 Please contact us with questions!